stadium-software/css-utilities/README.md

 ## Heights and widths

-Setting fixed element heights, widths, maximum heights and maximum widths in pixel, percent and viewport height or width
+Sett fixed element heights, widths, maximum heights and maximum widths in pixel, percent and viewport height or width

 ### Height